A-MAK15/100-Days-Of-Python-Code/README.md

 encryption method that allows a user to send an encrypted message and allow the decryption of that message as well.

+## Day 9
+Silent Auction is a system that allows bidders to bid silently without them knowing what other bidders have bidded.
+The highest bidder will be revealed after everyone has submitted their bid and there are no more bids that are accepted.